 The Trustees reserves the right to photograph or video visitors and program participants for promotional use, and usage of our properties implies consent.
 Please read our photo and video policy.

-Sign up for 2022 registration alerts.
-Whether your campers like farms or fields, woods or waves, art-making or culinary creations, we have an amazing sum...
+2022 summer camp registration is now open.
+Whether your camper likes farms or fields, woods or waves, we have an amazing summer lined up for them!

 The reservation was created and endowed in 1925 as a public park by local industrialist Charles Sumner Bird, Sr. and his wife, Anna, in memory of their oldest son, Francis William Bird (1888-1918), who succumbed to pneumonia at age 37.